FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 ## Write Ahead Log

-With this method of journalling, any time a process wants to change the database, Sqlite will make a copy of the pages being changed and again put them in the journal file.
+With this method of journaling, any time a process wants to change the database, Sqlite will make a copy of the pages being changed and again put them in the journal file.
-The main difference is that it will not actually change the main database file but instead change the journal file.
-This means that any time someone wants to read information from the database, Sqlite first has to check if the data being requested is on a page that has changes in the journal before looking in the main database file.
+The main difference is it will not actually change the main database file but instead change the journal file.
+This means any time someone wants to read information from the database, Sqlite first has to check if the data being requested is on a page that has changes in the journal before looking in the main database file.
 When all database connections are closed, or a configurable number of pages are modified, the changes are then